-The Audit and Risk Committee has responsibility for reviewing the risk management framework, policies, processes and procedures and for overseeing the annual ORSA process, although this responsibility has currently been retained by the Board.
+The Board has responsibility for reviewing the risk management framework, policies, processes and procedures and for overseeing the annual ORSA process.
 The ORSA policy and the ORSA report are reviewed and challenged by the Board prior to approval.

 The Board of Directors is the main governing body of WICE and has the following input and responsibilities to the ORSA: